MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 What is Fibromyalgia?

-Fibromyalgia is a chronic condition characterized by chronic widespread musculoskeletal pain and tenderness without any obvious origins.
+Fibromyalgia is a chronic condition characterized by chronic widespread musculoskeletal pain1 and tenderness without any obvious origins.
 It affects around 2% of the general population, mainly women.
 Although often compared to arthritis, fibromyalgia doesn’t cause joint or muscle inflammation or damage but soft tissue pain or myofascial pain.

 Symptoms of fibromyalgia include: